-Ujjayi breathing is a popular style of breathing for ashtanga and vinyasa yoga practices.
+Ujjayi breathing is a popular style of breathing for ashtanga vinyasa and other flow yoga practices.
 It is referred to as breathing with sound.
 People using ujjayi breathing during their yoga practice sound like Darth Vader from the Star Wars movies.

 Breathing with Sound

-In yoga, the master of the mind is prana or life force.
+In yoga, prana or life force is the master of the mind.

 The master of prana is sound.

-Therefore, the sound of your breathing during your yoga practice is very important.
+Breathing with sound during your yoga practice can enhance your practice.
 It gives your mind something to focus on.
-Ujjayi breathing is an attentiveness training technique, and it enables you to practice mindfully.
-This is especially important when doing vinyasa yoga (linking a series of postures together).
-Movements in and out of the postures are done on an inhalation or exhalation.
+Ujjayi breathing is an attentiveness training technique, and it enables you to practice yoga poses mindfully.
+This is especially important during vinyasa yoga as you flow from one pose to the next.
+Movements in and out of the poses are done on an inhalation or exhalation.
 Some yoga classes omit this important part of yoga.

-The act of listening to your breath also refines the breath, quiets the mind, and keeps bringing you back to the moment.
+The act of listening to your breath also refines your breath, quiets your mind, and brings you back to the moment.

 While you are learning ujjayi breathing think of your breath sounding like a gentle breeze blowing through the trees, a waterfall in the distance, or the ocean from afar, whichever image is more relaxing to you.
 Mastering ujjayi breathing like anything else takes practice.
 Be patient and do not get frustrated.